ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- 2 for Huntress,
 	- and 3 for Engineer;
 - 6 artifacts;
-- and 2 other features:
+- and 3 other features:
 	- a UI tweak,
+	- an off-by-default module allowing one-shot protection while cursed,
 	- and a module allowing easy changes to equipment max charges.

 Short summaries are provided below.
 For a full description of each item, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/ContentSummary.md